 NON-LEGISLATIVE ACTIVITIES AND OUTREACH RESOURCES

-Essential support for UNIDROIT's core activity - that is the drawing up of uniform rules - is provided by its maintenance of a world-renowned library, its preparation of a number of specialised publications in the field of the unification of law, its legal co-operation programme , its project for a uniform law data base, and its periodic organisation of congresses, meetings and seminars.
+Essential support for UNIDROIT’s core activity – that is the drawing up of uniform rules – is provided by its maintenance of a world-renowned library, its preparation of a number of specialised publications in the field of the unification of law, its legal co-operation programme and its periodic organisation of congresses, meetings and seminars.

 From its earliest days UNIDROIT has put out a number of publications.
 Foremost among these is the Uniform Law Review / Revue de droit uniforme (ISSN 1124 – 3694), a quarterly published by Oxford University Press since 2013.
 In addition the working materials are available on the UNIDROIT website.

 Congresses, meetings and seminars

 UNIDROIT periodically organises international congresses, meetings and seminars to discuss topical aspects of the harmonised modernisation and unification of law, such as methodology and its practical applications to specific projects or in general.
 These events bring together judges, arbitrators, academics and practising lawyers as well as national and international civil servants.

 UNIDROIT makes its expertise in the field of legal harmonisation available to developing countries or regions and countries in economic transition, in particular, also with a view to promoting uniform law in those parts of the world.
 It also offers technical assistance with the drafting of national and regional legislation, a prime example being its co-operation with the Organisation for the Harmonisation of Business Law in Africa (OHADA).
 At the request of that Organisation, UNIDROIT prepared a preliminary draft OHADA Uniform Act on contract law, largely inspired by the UNIDROIT Principles.
 Moreover, UNIDROIT provides assistance in implementing and publicising UNIDROIT instruments and activities, including training and research in respect of uniform law.
 A research scholarships programme, funded largely by outside donors, enables the UNIDROIT Library to host a certain number of researchers each year.
 For further information see the legal co-operation programme webpage.